xmgstudio/XMGDialogue/README.md

 If you use this drop us a line or make a pull request adding your game to the list at the bottom of this readme.

+There is a tutorial for setting up and writing for this system [here](http://xmgstudio.tumblr.com/)

 ##Quickstart

 Uses json files created the Yarn dialogue editor found [here](https://github.com/InfiniteAmmoInc/Yarn).